-How do institutions created to handle economic issues deal with climate change?
+How do institutions established to address economic issues deal with climate change?

 The project analyses the role of international economic institutions such as the Group of 20 (G20) and the Organisation for Cooperation and Development in Europe (OECD) and domestic economic institutions (finance ministries) in international climate politics.

-In concrete terms, the analysis will be based on analysing decision-making processes in eight countries.
-The eight states are the US, Germany, China, Brazil, the UK, India, Denmark and Sweden.
+In concrete terms, the analysis will be based on analysing decision-making processes in five countries.
+The five countries are the US, the UK, India, Denmark and Sweden."

 - “Acting on Climate Finance Pledges: Inter-Agency Dynamics and Relationships with Aid in Contributor States”.
 CCEP Working Paper 1306, October 2013, co-authored with Jonathan Pickering, Soyeun Kim, J. Timmons Roberts, David Rossati, Martin Stadelmann and Hendrikje Reich.
 Crawford School of Public Policy, The Australian National University.